edwalk/edwalk.github.io/about.md

 permalink: /about/
 ---

-I'm a 32 year data analyst currently working in the gaming industry.
+I'm a 32 year old data analyst currently working in the gaming industry.
 Welcome to my personal blog and page.

 In here, you will find a journal documenting my learning journey, some posts about different things I've figured out along the way, good resources I've come across and challenges I've run up against.